-contrail-status
+Figure 5.3 Results of Contrail-status

 If everything works, congratulations!
-You now have your own lab to play with.
-Next, we’ll go over the steps of setting up testing tools to send and receive traffic - the PROX and rapid script.
+You now have your own lab to play in.

-dpdk vRouter test tools: prox and rapid
+Now let’s go over the steps of setting up testing tools to send and receive traffic - the PROX and rapid script.

-introduction
+DPDK vRouter Test Tools

-PROX.
+PROX

 PROX (Packet pROcessing eXecution Engine) is an OPNFV project application built on top of DPDK.
 It is capable of performing various operations on packets in a highly configurable manner.
-It also support performance statistics that can be used for performance investigations.
+It also supports performance statistics that can be used for performance investigations.
 Because of the rich feature set it supports, it can be used to create flexible software architectures through small and readable configuration files.
-In this chapter we’ll introduce how to use it to test vrouter performance in DPDK environment.
+This chapter introduces you to how to use it to test vRouter performance in DPDK environments.

 In a typical test you need two VMs running PROX.
-VM1 is generating packets, sending them to VM2 which will perform a "swap" operation on all packets, so that they are sent back to VM1.
+VM1 is generating packets, sending them to VM2, which will perform a swap operation on all packets so that they are sent back to VM1.

-"traffic generator" VM ("gen" VM)
+traffic generator VM (gen VM)

-"traffic receiver and looping VM" VM ("swap" VM, or "loop" VM)
+traffic receiver and looping VM (swap VM, or loop VM)

-In this book we will call them "gen" and "swap" VM respectively.
-One special feature we used here is that, the "swap" PROX is configured in such a way that, once receives the packets sent from the generator, it will "swap", or "loop" them back to the generator VM, so the latter can collect them and calculate how much traffic got forwarded by the DUT - in our case it is the DPDK vRouter.
+This book calls them gen and swap VM respectively.
+One special feature used here is that the swap PROX is configured in such a way that once it receives the packets sent from the generator, it will swap, or loop them back to the generator VM so the latter can collect them and calculate how much traffic got forwarded by the DUT - in this case it’s the DPDK vRouter.

-rapid.
+rapid

-Rapid (Rapid Automated Performance Indication for Dataplane) is a groups of "wrapper" scripts interacting with PROX to simplify and automate the configuration of PROX.
-It is a set of files and scripts offering an even easier way to do a sanity check of the data plane performance.
+Rapid (Rapid Automated Performance Indication for Dataplane) is a group of wrapper scripts interacting with PROX to simplify and automate the configuration of PROX.
+It’s a set of files and scripts offering an even easier way to do sanity checks of the data plane performance.

-rapid is very powerful and configurable.
-A typical workflow is like below:
+Rapid is both powerful and configurable.
+A typical workflow works as follows:

-A script name runrapid.py will send the proper configuration files to the gen and swap VMs involved in the testing, so each one will knows its role ("generator" or "swapper") in the test.
+A script name runrapid.py will send the proper configuration files to the gen and swap VMs involved in the testing, so each one knows its role (generator or swapper) in the test.

 It then starts PROX within both VMs, as generator and swapper respectively.

 While the test is ongoing it collects the results from PROX.
-Results are printed on the screen and logged in the log and csv files.
+Results are visible onscreen and logged in the log and csv files.

-The same tests will be done for different packet sizes, different amounts of flows, under certain latency and packets drop rate.
+The same tests will be done for different packet sizes and different amounts of flows, under certain latency and packet drop rates.

-The rapid scripts are typically installed in a third VM, called "jump" VM in this book.
-The purpose of this VM is to control the traffic generator to start, stop, pause the test as well as collecting the statistics.
+The rapid scripts are typically installed in a third VM, called jump VM in this book.
+The purpose of this VM is to control the traffic generator to start, stop, and pause the test, as well as collect statistics.

-PROX and rapid test setup.
+PROX and Rapid Test Setup

-A typical prox and rapid testing setup looks like this:
+A typical prox and rapid testing setup looks like Figure 5.4.